pond/dnd/party_ripa/journals/campaign_7/part_15.md

 We're nearing the Tower District for Tamyo.
 It's a tower!
 A strange entrance, going up onto stairs for a landing, then down again to another door and stairs that snake around the outside of the tower.
 Painted on the tower are little paintings of eyes that seem to follow us as we walk around; and as we reach the door in the tower, which is closed; we knock.

 After a pause, the door is yanked abruptly open and there stands a surprised gnome!
-Tamyo introduces herself.
 "Wait.
 How did you avoid my security system?!
 It gives me a chance to assess people and I decide whether or not to open the door!
-Well, you might as well come in..."
+Well, you might as well come in..." - and Tamyo introduces herself.

 Arturo remembers that our amulets protect us from any magical scrying, and points that out.
 Tamyo relaxes a bit at this.
 He then explains that we come here via recommendation of Hela.
 They get into a conversation.
 He asks about a Pearl Of Power (D20 roll -> 15), or maybe anything that might make him a bit more hardy?
 She says we're in luck; she has an empty Pearl - colloquially so; this is actually an amethyst set into a ring.
 250gp.
 We all agree that this is a good idea!
 Then there's the question of anything else...
 "I have an amazing thing for you here!
 It's one of my favourite things to enchant" - she pulls out a beautiful, shimmering black cloak, with two long tassels ending in weird pods with sharp spikes on them.
 Arturo Arcana 15; he's not seen this in action but he's heard of them.
 "Let me show you what it does.
 It's currently attuned to me."